Anjrini/Back_Fitting_Python/README.md

 The implementation has been done in Python using a function called back_fitting in the file bf.py.
 The variables needed for this function are "response" and "data frame".
 The "response" has to be supplied as a string name of the column and the data frame as a matrix of numerics (using the Pandas library).
 Unfortunately categortial variables has to be converted into numerics in advance before applying this function.

 The result is a vector containing all the coefficients of a multiple linear regression.
 The function also shows the number of iterations needed to converge.
-However, in scenarios where the convergance has not been reached, a message is going to appear in the console confirming that.
+However, in scenarios where the convergence has not been reached, a message is going to appear in the console confirming that.

 Should you have any query, please feel free to contact me.